-According to some media reports that is what very nearly happened to the driver who allegedly run over a family sleeping in their tent at a remote Tasmanian campsite a couple of days ago.
+According to some media outlets that is what very nearly happened to the driver who allegedly run over a family sleeping in their tent at a remote Tasmanian campsite over the Christmas holidays.

 The newspaper says the vigilantes had to be pulled off the man to save his life, before he was pinned down and held captive until police arrived.